ZhangxinruBIT/CarveMix/README.md

       on Medical Image Computing and Computer Assisted Intervention.

 Please also cite this paper if you are using CarveMix for your research!

+**CarveMix augmentation method is agnostic to the network structure** we selected the nnU-Net as it has consistently achieved the state-of-the-art performance in a variety of medical image segmentation tasks.
+Even thedata format and naming can be referenced in the nnU-Net example.